-Table 7: Selected examples of multiple benefits of tackling pollution
+Table 7: Selec ted exan iples of f mult iple benefits of tackling pollution -

-Pollution Intervention Benefits of interventions area Air Regulation The United States Environmental Protection Agency regulations issued between 2004 pollution .0. and 2014 to limit air pollution generated benefits between US\$ 157 billion and US\$ P 777 billion (2010 prices).
+Pollution Intervention Benefits of interventions area Air pollution Regulation The United States Environmental Protection Agency regulations issued between 2004 and 2014 to limit air pollution generated benefits between US\$ 157 billion and US\$ 777 billion (2010 prices).
 Costs of implementation were estimated to be in the range of US\$ 37 billion and US\$ 44 billion.
-This is a clear indication that benefits outweighed ı costs by a ratio of at least 4 to 194.
-Of the benefits accrued from pollution control of l US\$2,516 billion, or 3.4% of GDP, 93% was attributed to the EPA Clean Air Act.
-Air pollution The health welfare benefits of air pollution reduction in China in the period 2015 to reduction 2025 were estimated at US\$ 125 billion (2015 prices).
-Freshwater Access to Access to improved drinking water can yield substantial welfare gains to many drinking developing countries.
-WHO (2012), estimates the benefits of avoided mortality from water universal access to improved drinking water to be US\$ 3 billion per year (2015 prices) for sub-Saharan Africa, Asia (East, South, South-East and West), Latin America and the Caribbean.
+This is a clear indication that benefits outweighed costs by a ratio of at least 4 to 1 .
+Of the benefits accrued from pollution control of US\$2,516 billion, or 3.4% of GDP, 93% was attributed to the EPA Clean Air Act.
+Air pollution reduction The health welfare benefits of air pollution reduction in China in the period 2015 to 2025 were estimated at US\$ 125 billion (2015 prices).
+Freshwater Access to drinking water Access to improved drinking water can yield substantial welfare gains to many developing countries.
+WHO (2012), estimates the benefits of avoided mortality from universal access to improved drinking water to be US\$ 3 billion per year (2015 prices) for sub-Saharan Africa, Asia (East, South, South-East and West), Latin America and the Caribbean.
 The benefits of water pollution control amounted to 7.4 billion or 0.01 per cent of GDP (2015 prices).
 This includes averted mortality from unsafe drinking water, externality effects from agriculture and other costs.
-Chemicals Strengthened In Uganda, the benefits of strengthening the governance of chemicals management for and waste governance the agriculture sector are estimated to be US\$ 1.98 billion over the period 2011 to management 2025.
-Crop yield gains are estimated at 20 per cent in the cultivated areas governance concerned 95 .
-Reduction of If global mercury emissions could be reduced by 50 to 60 per cent before 2020, the global resulting prevention of water and fish contamination, and exposures to pregnant mercury women and children, could have global economic benefits of US\$ 2.2 to US\$ 2.7 billion emissions in 2020.
-96
+Chemicals and waste Strengthened governance management governance In Uganda, the benefits of strengthening the governance of chemicals management for the agriculture sector are estimated to be US\$ 1.98 billion over the period 2011 to 2025.
+Crop yield gains are estimated at 20 per cent in the cultivated areas concerned .
+Reduction of global mercury emissions If global mercury emissions could be reduced by 50 to 60 per cent before 2020, the resulting prevention of water and fish contamination, and exposures to pregnant women and children, could have global economic benefits of US\$ 2.2 to US\$ 2.7 billion in 2020.